 Some women are so in tune with their menstrual cycle that they feel pregnant soon after they conceive.
 For women whose regular monthly menstrual cycle runs like clockwork, the earliest sign of pregnancy is missing a period.
 Sometimes, women who are pregnant have a very light period, losing only a little blood.

 Many women may feel changes two weeks after their last period.
 This coincides with ovulation, which is when conception is most likely to occur.
-These symptoms are usually similar to a normal menstrual cycle but relate to how midwives and doctors count the weeks of pregnancy.

 During the third week of pregnancy a fertilised egg will travel down the fallopian tube.
 When it reaches the womb it implants into the uterus lining.
 It’s not unusual to notice slight spotting at this stage as the egg displaces part of the uterus lining.

 By week four, most women will have noticed a missed period, the clearest indication of pregnancy.

 Here is a list of other early pregnancy signs and symptoms, but it is important to note that every woman is different and not all women will notice all of these symptoms.